-28-29 November 2019, Lombardy Region, Milan – UNIMONT – pole of Excellence located in Edolo of the University of Milan actively participated in the third annual forum of the European strategy for the Alpine Region (EUSALP) organized by the Lombardy Region at the conclusion of the Italian presidency year.
-The UNIMONT pole, active since the beginning of the process in support of the Lombardy Region in the leadership of the Action Group 1, has organized a workshop on the potential of mountains for territorial development, collaborated for the realization of the first EU #MountainHack and taken part in the work of Action Group 1 which aims to develop an effective innovation and research ecosystem.
+On 28th – 29th November 2019, Lombardy Region, Milan – UNIMONT – centre of Excellence of the University of Milan in Edolo actively participated in the third annual forum of the European strategy for the Alpine Region (EUSALP) organized by the Lombardy Region at the conclusion of the Italian presidency year.
+The UNIMONT centre, which has been supporting the Lombardy Region in the leadership of Action Group 1 since the beginning of the process, organized a workshop on the potential of mountains for territorial development, collaborated in the realization of the first EU #MountainHack and took part in the work of Action Group 1 which aims to develop an effective Innovation and Research ecosystem.

-The third EUSALP forum ended with a session that highlighted the need for a political commitment to make the macro-strategies the engine for territorial development.
-The session was attended by Attilio Fontana – President of the Lombardy Region, Giuseppe Conte – President of the Council of Ministers of the Italian Republic and Francesco Boccia – Italian Minister for Regional Affairs and Autonomies who underlined the urgency of policies dedicated to the mountain territories in order to promote their sustainable development.
+The third EUSALP forum ended with a session that highlighted the need for a political commitment to ensure that macro-strategies are a boost for territorial development.
+Attilio Fontana – President of the Lombardy Region, Giuseppe Conte – President of the Council of Ministers of the Italian Republic and Francesco Boccia – Italian Minister for Regional Affairs and Autonomies, took part in the session, underlining the urgency of policies dedicated to mountain territories in order to promote their sustainable development.